AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 - The [Espalexa](https://github.com/Aircoookie/Espalexa) library (Hue emulation) is used to switch On/Off motion detection via Alexa voice commands
 - The www.virtualsmarthome.xyz URL trigger service is used to start Alexa routines in case of an alarm
 - A web interface can be used to see the video stream and control the activation status
-- It can call phones via [fritzbox](https://en.avm.de/products/fritzbox/) TR-064 API (only on certain routers)
+- It can call (mobile)phones via [fritzbox](https://en.avm.de/products/fritzbox/) TR-064 API (only on certain routers)
-- It can send e-mail notifications with picture via gmail account
+- It can send e-mail notifications with a picture to your e-mail account
 - Last activation state is stored in EEPROM and restored after reboot (e.g. after a power loss)

 # Usage
 Just place the alarm module somewhere in your home where it can detect suspicious movements with the infrared PIR sensor.
 The module has to be powered with 5 Volt.

-Then activate the detector with an Alexa voice command: "Alexa, Alert On".
+Then activate the detector with an Alexa voice command: **"Alexa, Alert On"**.
 There is a 60 seconds arm delay time before the detector is activated.
 This shall allow leaving the home before the motion detector is activated.
 The device name can be changed in the settings section.
-Set the device name to something special, to ensure an intruder is not guessing the device name to switch off the alarm.
+Set the device name from "Alert" to something special, to ensure an intruder is not guessing the device name to switch off the alarm.

 To avoid false alarms, the detector is programmed to wait for two detected motions within 30 seconds.